ruid7181/GeoAggregator/README.md

-# Implementation of the paper 'GeoAggregator: An Efficient Transformer Model for Geo-spatial Tabular Data'
+# GeoAggregator: An Efficient Transformer Model for Geo-spatial Tabular Data

 ## Introduction
 Modeling geospatial tabular data with deep learning has become a promising alternative to traditional statistical and machine learning approaches.